- Why this Scam Works

 - Too good to be true prices

-A lot of scammers won’t take the time to put together a readable post.
+Many scammers won't take the time to put together a readable post.
 Also, look out for posts with unbeatable prices.
-Scammers will often post fake Yeezy shoes at a low price to drive up demand and make you think you’re getting a great deal.
-If you see a pair selling for less than $200, chances are, it’s a scam.
+For example, scammers will often post fake Yeezy Adidas shoes at a low price to drive up demand and make you think you're getting a great deal.
+If you see a pair selling for less than $200, chances are, it's a scam.

-Shoe scammers are getting better at replicating Yeezy sneakers, but there some common faults in the shoes that separate the fakes from the real deal.
-Each model of Yeezys may have specific tells for whether the sneakers are real or fake, but here are some general red flags:
+Shoe scammers are getting better at making replica Yeezy sneakers, but some common faults in the counterfeit versions separate the fakes from the real deal.
+Each model of Yeezys may have specific tells for whether the sneakers are real or fake, but pay attention to the following to spot a fake:

 - Inconsistent stitching